-Geoguessr is an addictive puzzler (with version on the web as well as Android and iOS apps) that task students with guessing the location of Google Street View images from around the world.
-When they're ready to guess, students drop pins on a map next to each picture, but not before scouring the image for clues.
+Geoguessr is an addictive puzzler (with a version on the web as well as Android and iOS apps) that tasks students with guessing the location of Google Street View and Mapillary images from around the world.
+By investigating the image area, scouring it for clues, and thinking critically about what they see, students work to narrow down where in the world it might be.
+When they're ready to guess, they drop a pin on the map next to the picture.
+They can zoom into the map to place it more precisely, if necessary.
 See a road sign?
 What language is it?
 Don't know?
 Google it.
 Can you describe the environment?
 Is it tropical?
 Snowy?
+Very, very flat?
 Search online or in an atlas for a matching region.
 Been there before?
 Drop a pin on it.
-At the end of each round, the game shows players how close their guesses are and awards points based on proximity to the real locations.
-Players can also share particularly fun games with their friends, challenging them to match their high scores.
+At the end of each of five rounds, the game shows players how close their guesses are to the actual location and awards points based on proximity.
+After the five rounds, a summary is shown, adding up points.
+Players can share particularly fun games with their friends, challenging them to match their high scores.

 Key Standards Supported